survive-the-century/survive-the-century/book/text/endmatter_trackers.md

 <div class="tracker-instructions" markdown="1">

 Track the economy, temperature and conflict with these folding gauges.
-Cut along the dotted lines.
+Cut along the dashed lines.
 Then, fold up when things get worse.
 Fold&nbsp;down if they get better.

 </div>